 Organic 100% Soba

-Mitoku offers a variety of hard to find soba noodles, all with the characteristic rich flavor and substantial texture of traditional soba.
-Our 100% buckwheat soba is a hearty, delicious, wheat-free noodle that comes in salt-free and salted varieties.
+Mitoku offers a variety of soba noodles, all with the characteristically satisfying flavor and substantial texture of traditional soba.
+Our 100% buckwheat soba is a hearty, delicious noodle that comes in salt-free and salted varieties.
 Producing soba with buckwheat alone requires special care and attention, as the noodles can easily become dry and brittle.
 Our producer is one of only a few in Japan making this hard-to-find variety.
 We also offer noodles that are 80% soba with the remainder being unbleached white flour.

 Organic Brown Rice Udon

 Although most udon noodles are made entirely from wheat flour, Mitoku’s brown rice udon, developed especially for the natural foods market, adds brown rice flour to the mix, creating a nutritionally wholesome product that is low in fat, high in complex carbohydrates, and contains the complementary amino acids of rice and wheat.

 Mitoku’s udon noodles are made from a combination of whole wheat and unbleached wheat flour, producing a thick, white-colored noodle resembling linguine.
-These delicately crafted noodles are soft and chewy with a smooth texture and satisfyingly umami-rich flavour.
+These carefully crafted noodles are soft and chewy with a smooth texture and satisfyingly umami-rich flavor.
 Udon noodles are easy to prepare and versatile, working well in broths, with dipping sauce, or pan-fried.

 Organic Miso Ramen